chyroshan066/docs/ReduxToolkit/store.ts-file-setup.md

 });
 ```

-But if the "reducer" is exported with the different name from "slice.ts/slice.js", then we must define reducer as key-value pair.
+But if the "reducer" is exported with the different name from "slice.ts/slice.js", then we must define reducer as an object with key-value pair.
 Just like

 ```
 export const store = configureStore({
-  reducer: "myReducer"
+  reducer: {
+    employee: employeeReducer,
+  }
 });
 ```